Ex-Michigan State president charged with lying to police about Larry Nassar

 “Going into the Rio Games, I think that I would be able to do well on three events [both platform events and individual springboard], but I don’t think I could have done great,” he said.
 “We invested all of our time in those two events on platform so that we could get the best results.”

 That led to Boudia earning medals in both of his Olympic events for a second straight Games, the synchro silver and individual bronze in Brazil.
-Boudia then considered retiring while taking a year off after Rio and may end his career in Tokyo in two years.
+Boudia then considered retiring while taking a year off after Rio.
+His career may end in Tokyo in two years.

 “If it’s looking like this, yes [2020 will be the last Olympics], as far as the toll it takes,” he said with an exhale.
 “I’m going to be 31 at this next Olympic Games, but we’ll get through the next two years and figure what the future looks like.”